peterjc/thapbi-pict/docs/examples/fecal_sequel/edit_graph.rst

 the example in ``run.sh`` does is add all the sequences observed in at least 10 samples to the database with the presumed species.
-This is similar to how the THAPBI PICT default database of *Phytophthora* ITS1 contains actually observed variants from single sample positive controls.
+This is similar to how the THAPBI PICT default database of *Phytophthora* ITS1 contains actually observed variants from single species positive controls.
 It ceases to be an entirely fair assessment, but comparing the Excel reports from the two database the improvement is quite dramatic.